php-fig/fig-standards/proposed/http-client/http-client-meta.md

 * All clients must support the defined configuration.
 * If no configuration is passed to the client, the behavior is unpredictable.

+#### Naming rationale

+The main interface behaviour is defined by the method `sendRequest(RequestInterface $request): ResponseInterface`.
+While the shorter method name `send()` has been proposed, this was already used by existing and very common HTTP clients like Guzzle.
+As such, if they are to adopt this standard, they may need to break backwards compatibility in order to implement the specification.
+By defining `sendRequest()` instead, we ensure they can adopt without any immediate BC breaks.

 ### Exception Model

 The domain exceptions `NetworkExceptionInterface` and `RequestExceptionInterface` define